opencybersecurityalliance/kestrel-lang/README.rst

 Talks And Demos
 ===============

+Visit `Kestrel documentation on talks`_ to learn more about the talks:

 - 2022/08 `Black Hat USA 2022`_
 - 2022/06 `Cybersecurity Automation Workshop`_
 - 2022/04 `SC eSummit on Threat Hunting & Offense Security`_ (free to register/playback)